Wood Putty vs Wood Filler: Which to Use & Why

 Epoxy is used to repair rotted wood and restore its original strength and structure.
 It’s typically used in the renovation and restoration of older homes.
 Epoxy bonds to the existing wood and prevents further rot and decay.

 Epoxy wood filler is either a liquid or paste-like filler.
-However, you may find that many projects will require the use of both types.
+However, you will find that many projects will require the use of both types.

 How to Use Wood Filler